joaopedrobiu6/WangLandau_LeeKosterlitz/README.md

 - `LeeKosterlitz.ipynb`: Jupyter Notebook with the implementation of the Lee-Kosterlitz method to study phase transitions.

 To run this code:
-- run `make` in the `WangLandau/` folder to compile the code and the libray.
+- run `make` in the `WangLandau/` folder to compile the code and the library.
-- run `./bin/FirstOrderPT` to run the Wang-Landau simulations, the results are save in the folder `results/`.
+- run `./bin/FirstOrderPT` to run the Wang-Landau simulations, the results are saved in the folder `results/`.
 - run the Jupyter Notebook `LeeKosterlitz.ipynb` to study the phase transitions, changing manually the value of the system dimension L.
 - run `make clean` to clean the project.